Brexit Information

 §

-Product imported to GB - The importer i.e. the GB company who’s EORI number and VAT number are on
+Product imported to GB - The importer i.e. the GB company who’s EORI number and VAT number are

 the customs forms.